-The route to 'becoming' a nutritionist can be a varied one, and there are many pathways into the profession.
-If you complete our Nutrition Therapist course you will become an accredited nutritionist, and be able to set up your own practice.
-We hope that the following questions may guide and help you in making your choice and please do call us if you would like to chat about your options.
+The route to 'becoming' a nutritionist can be a varied one and there are many pathways into the profession.
+If you complete our Nutrition Therapist course you will become an accredited nutritionist and be able to set up your own practice.
+We hope that the following questions may guide and help you in making your choice.
+Please do call us if you would like to chat about your options.

 What makes me want to be a nutritionist?

 Many people spend time creating a career and nurturing family and then come to a point where they feel they have unanswered questions about their life.
-Maybe they want to find more balance in life and want to work for themselves?
+Maybe they want to find a better balance in life and work for themselves?
 Maybe they want to improve their own health and wellbeing?
 Many people are drawn to studying nutrition due to a desire to help other people make the best of themselves, to give them the tools to create a healthier lifestyle.
 Whatever your reason for taking our course, our aim is to listen fully and to provide you with sound information.
-This will enable you to make a well informed and good decision about your future.
+This will enable you to make a good, well- informed decision about your future.

 Do I have the required skills?

 You don't need to have any specific prior experience or training to enrol with us.
-You do need to be willing to study and being self-motivated and organised is also pretty vital.
+But you do need to be willing to study, and being self-motivated and organised is also pretty vital.
 You may already have training in Anatomy & Physiology and this is a great stepping-stone into the world of nutrition.
 If you do have training in A&P you may be eligible for exemption from that section of the course.

 Will I be eligible for registration with a nutrition association?